animal-tree/Writing-stuff/Stuff22-Sam.md

 For reference, love.

 This begs the question why not just select love immediately by choice.
-We will explore the implications of this axiom including the emergence of causality and limitations.
+We will explore the implications of axioms 1a, 1b, 1c, and 1d including the emergence of causality and limitations.

 ### Causality